hardyoyo/RodmanPottingerCookbook/recipes/Risotto.md

 There are so many Intant Pot Risotto recipes, the times and process are taken from them, but this version is pretty much all Hardy.

-*instant pot, gluten-free, can be vegan*
+*Instant Pot, gluten-free, can be vegan*

 **5 Servings**